manu-07-ela/LAPR2_ISEP/docs/SprintD/US13/US13_ConsultClientTests.md

 ## 1. Requirements Engineering

+### 1.1.
+User Story Description

+* As a clinical chemistry technologist, I intend to consult the historical tests performed by a particular client and to be able to check tests details/results.

+### 1.2.
+Customer Specifications and Clarifications
+**From the specifications document:**
 >In case of a new client, the receptionist registers the client in the application.
 To register a client, the receptionist needs the client’s citizen card number, National Healthcare Service (NHS) number, birth date, sex, Tax Identification number (TIF), phone number, e-mail and name.